Toondah Scandal Deepens

 Walker’s 2019 ‘information sheet’ provided to Redland City Councillors and Officers reveals that Walker still intends to “widen straighten and deepen” the Fison navigation channel currently used by the North Stradbroke Island Ferries, extending 2 kilometres out into Moreton Bay.
 Walker’s plan to widen the channel from 45 metres to 75 metres and straighten the channel effectively involves dredging a new channel through the middle of a Ramsar site.
-Walker’s recent Letter to the Editor appeared to confirm this.
+Walker’s Letter to the Editor, referred to earlier, appeared to confirm this.

 The fundamental problem is Walker has not received any decision from the Federal Government on its proposed extensive channel work, because its ‘referral area’ was restricted to the 56 hectares – the area within the black dots in Figure 2.
 The proposed 2km long channel widening etc cannot occur without Federal approval, as recognised by Walker in its first Referral.

 The ABC’s investigative reports into the Federal Government’s secondary role in the Toondah proposal, on Background Briefing and 4 Corners, suggest that Walker’s highly controversial proposal has been kept alive at the Federal level by large political donations to the Federal Liberal Party.
 There has been no investigation by the ABC into the State Government’s primary role in facilitating the Toondah plan via the State’s PDA.